Sep 26, 2023

 The Cloudflare error 522 happens when a server takes longer than the specified time to respond to requests.
 Some of the common reasons behind this issue are insufficient memory or CPU, your firewall blocking an IP address, and a disabled KeepAlive header.

+Remember that a server administrator access is required to solve this issue.
 Let’s recap the three methods to fix this issue:

-- Check your connection and memory.
+- Check your server connection and memory.
+Make sure that the server can handle the requests.

 - Configure your server settings.
+Enable KeepAlive and allow Cloudflare IPs in your server’s settings.

 Let us know in the comment section below which method works best for you.